labd/go-commercelayer-sdk/api/docs/PATCHCustomerPasswordResetsCustomerPasswordResetId200ResponseData.md

 ### GetAttributes

-`func (o *PATCHCustomerPasswordResetsCustomerPasswordResetId200ResponseData) GetAttributes() PATCHCustomerPasswordResetsCustomerPasswordResetIdRequestDataAttributes`
+`func (o *PATCHCustomerPasswordResetsCustomerPasswordResetId200ResponseData) GetAttributes() PATCHCustomerPasswordResetsCustomerPasswordResetId200ResponseDataAttributes`

 GetAttributes returns the Attributes field if non-nil, zero value otherwise.

 ### GetAttributesOk

-`func (o *PATCHCustomerPasswordResetsCustomerPasswordResetId200ResponseData) GetAttributesOk() (*PATCHCustomerPasswordResetsCustomerPasswordResetIdRequestDataAttributes, bool)`
+`func (o *PATCHCustomerPasswordResetsCustomerPasswordResetId200ResponseData) GetAttributesOk() (*PATCHCustomerPasswordResetsCustomerPasswordResetId200ResponseDataAttributes, bool)`

 GetAttributesOk returns a tuple with the Attributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetAttributes

-`func (o *PATCHCustomerPasswordResetsCustomerPasswordResetId200ResponseData) SetAttributes(v PATCHCustomerPasswordResetsCustomerPasswordResetIdRequestDataAttributes)`
+`func (o *PATCHCustomerPasswordResetsCustomerPasswordResetId200ResponseData) SetAttributes(v PATCHCustomerPasswordResetsCustomerPasswordResetId200ResponseDataAttributes)`

 SetAttributes sets Attributes field to given value.